 How is an FMEA-MSR conducted?

-- The study uses the same 6-step process presented in the 2018 AIAG-VDA Handbook for DFMEAs and PFMEAs.
+- The study uses the same seven-step process presented in the 2019 AIAG-VDA Handbook defining the methodology for conducting DFMEAs and PFMEAs.